You are currently viewing Metal Horns

 The mano cornuto is related to the Italian cornicello charm of a single horn that looks a bit like a chili pepper.
 They’re both used as protection against the evil eye.
 The hand gesture has the index and pinky fingers extended and may have evolved from the idea that the two extended fingers are “poking the eyes” of the person giving you the evil eye.

-Because Dio was using the sign as the vocalist for Black Sabbath, he helped popularize the gesture in heavy metal culture.
+It seems that Dio began using the metal horns without knowing that Coven was already doing so.
+That said because Dio was using the sign as the vocalist for Black Sabbath (one of the biggest bands in the world) he helped popularize the gesture in heavy metal culture.
 Soon other musicians, as well as fans, began to make the same gesture and today it’s used all over pop culture.
 Dio never claimed to have invented the sign but he certainly did more to make it a part of heavy metal than anyone else.

 Added info: Gene Simmons of KISS, never one to pass up an opportunity to shamelessly profit off of something, filed an application to trademark a strikingly similar hand sign.
 In 2017 he tried to trademark the metal hand sign but with the thumb extended instead of tucked in.
 What Simmons claimed was his also happens to be the sign for “I love you” in American Sign Language.
 He later withdrew his application but not before Ronnie James Dio’s widow, Wendy Dio, said of Simmons “To try to make money off of something like this is disgusting.
 It belongs to everyone; it doesn’t belong to anyone.
 It’s a public domain; it shouldn’t be trademarked.”